 Hanan sits on a mattress – strong, defiant, but also tired.
 She exudes a quiet sensuality as she rests, wearing a veil half up.
 She is saying: I am beautiful.
-This image rejects a given identity that deny Middle Eastern women their sensuality and challenges contemporary western views and constructs of Middle Eastern women by raises larger questions of how we perceive repression and freedom.
+This image rejects a given identity that deny Middle Eastern women their sensuality and challenges contemporary western views and constructs of Middle Eastern women by raising larger questions of how we perceive repression and freedom.

 A Familiar Stranger is a series of photographic and video images that challenges post-colonial constructs and generalizations about the femininity, religion and agency of Arab women.
 Defying stereotypes of naive subservience or mindless radicalization, the women in A Familiar Stranger unabashedly project their individuality through how they dress or inhabit spaces.